State Police ID Driver Killed In Garden State Parkway Crash

 A 39-year-old driver from Teaneck was killed in an overnight crash on the Garden State Parkway in Central Jersey, authorities said.

-The crash occurred at 12:26 a.m.
+Gabriel Farias was heading north in a Mini Cooper next to a Jeep Grand Cherokee when the two vehicles sideswiped each other around 12:26 a.m.
 Monday, Sept.
-19 on the parkway northbound near exit 120 in Old Bridge, New Jersey State Police said.
+19 near exit 120 in Old Bridge, New Jersey State Police said.

-Preliminary investigation revealed that a Jeep Grand Cherokee and a Mini Cooper were traveling north next to each other on the parkway near milepost 121.6, State Police said.

 Click here to follow Daily Voice North Passaic and receive free news updates.